 As in a workplace hazards are an ongoing issue.
-Our Association has adopted a "best practice" approach to hazard management within our sport as if it were a workplace as we want to take all "reasonable and practicable steps" to assess the risks associated with and the control required with all hazards at your venues.
+Our As "best practice" approach to hazard management within c sport as if it were a workplace as we want to take "reasonable and practicable steps" to assess the ris associated with and the control required with all hazards your venues.